omelettebaker/LagunaEstates/README.md

-# CastelloPTA - Android Basics Nanodegree Project 1
+# LagunaEstates - Android Basics Nanodegree Project 1
 ## Purpose
 - Design and implement single-screen app that displays information about a small business or organization
 - Guidelines described in [Udacity Project 1 Rubric](/Project_1_Rubric.pdf)